ahs-nl/vic3_mod_improved_low_lands/README.md

 ## To do

+- add "how to install" section and link to steamworkshop/paradoxmods
 - Add license
 - Begin description with a short list of what your mod adds to or changes about the game.
 Add more detailed info at the bottom.
 - Clearly state whether your mod is compatible with achievements and ironman saves.